-Manuscripts are confidential materials given to a reviewer in trust for the sole purpose of critical evaluation.
-Reviewers should ensure that the review processes is confidential.
+The submitted manuscripts are confidential materials given to a reviewer in trust for the sole purpose of constructive evaluation.
+Reviewers should ensure that the review process is confidential.
 Details of the manuscript and the review process should remain confidential during and after the review process.

 ‘The practice of taking someone else’s work or ideas and passing them off as one’s own’ Oxford Dictionaries

 It is unethical for reviewers to “use information obtained during the peer-review process for their own or any other person’s or organization’s advantage, or to disadvantage or discredit others” COPE

 Reviews should be honest and objective.
 Reviewers should not be influenced by:

 - The religious, political, or cultural viewpoint of the author/s; and